emilanderss0n/SPT-Menu-Overhaul/README.md

-Place in root SPT folder and create a folder named "Dev".
+Client mod for Single Player Tarkov that overhauls the main menu in the game.

+Usage (development): Create a folder named "Dev" in the SPT folder.
 Launch the solution from folder SPT-MenuOverhaul inside Dev.
 Builds into BepInEx/plugins.